samboy/misc-civ4-mapscripts/README.md

 To install, place the T2.py file in the relevant “PublicMaps/” (maybe “PrivateMaps/” if using it with a mod) folder in one’s Civilization 4 files.

+## How extra huge maps are made in T2.py

+I should explain why it’s useful to change the height map size when we already have the ability to adjust the map size via the standard “size” control.
+The way T2.py handles size is like this: It makes a large (144 wide, 96 high by default) really large map which it then runs plate tectonics and weather simulation with to act like a reasonably realistic planet.
+Then, once it has this 144x96 map generated, T2.py then scales down this really large map to the size requested by the user (44x28 for duel, 60x40 for tiny, 80x52 for small, 96x64 for standard, 120x80 for large, and 144x96 for huge) This way, if we have the same seed but select different map sizes, we get more or less the same planet generated.

+What “bigger maps” does is change the size of that underlying height field.
+This allows us to make maps which break the 144x96 cap on map sizes and have maps as large as 192x128.
+(This results in a different map being generated for a given seed.)
+T2.py scales up all of the smaller map sizes (56x36 for duel, then 80x52, 104x68, 128x84, 160x104, and finally 192x128 for huge) when a bigger map is selected.
+This option is a little hidden because it takes a lot more time (and memory, so make sure to only make a really huge map right after starting a new Civ4 session or a memory allocation failure may happen) to make this bigger map.

+I also was able to add an option to make this underlying height field smaller (96x64 instead of the default 144x96); this is for running the generator on older computers when it’s more important to fairly quickly generate a smaller map than to generate a large or huge world.
+All the smaller maps are scaled down; e.g. a duel map is only 32x20.

+# T2RG32.py

+This is a variant of T2.py that uses an implementation of RadioGatún[32] instead of the built-in random number generator Python has (MT19937 32-bit) to generate random numbers.
+The main advantage here is that the seed is now a string instead of a number; the main issue is that Python runs RadioGatún[32] quite slowly (the actual algorithm is very fast when implemented as hand tuned C code) so map generation is slower.

+The maps are more or less the same maps TotestraRG32.py generates;
+the main difference being, to keep the code simple, we allow Civ4 to place tribal huts.
+This means two runs with a given seed will result in different hut locations.